 - As a home remedy for coughs, colds and congestion

-- To treat diabetes, ulcers and arthritis.
+- To treat diabetes.

 How to prepare Frankincense tea